17 Signs Your Husband Is Not Attracted to You & What to Do

 If there is still an attraction between the two of you, your husband should be checking in regularly to ask about how your day is going or to tell you that he is thinking of you.

 Maybe things have just become too routine between the two of you.
-Try taking the first step and sending him a message throughout the day to tell him you are thinking of him and see how he responds.
+Try taking the first step by sending him a message throughout the day to let him know you’re thinking of him, and see how he responds.

 15. He seems annoyed by everything you do

 Maybe you suggest an idea to try something together, and he rolls his eyes or tells you it is foolish, or perhaps he just seems irritated by your presence.
-If this is the case, it could be a sign of lost attraction to the wife.
+If this is the case, it could be a sign of a loss of attraction to the wife.

-Have a conversation with him and tell him how it seems like he is irritated by you and you find it upsetting.
-Try to get to the root of the problem to see what is causing this attitude from him.
+Have a conversation with him and tell him it seems like he is irritated by you, and that you find it upsetting.
+Try to get to the root of the problem to see what is causing his attitude.

 16. Decreased verbal expression of love